andrewtron3000/embedded-ml/README.md

 `cd tests/example`

 In this example directory, you'll find a Makefile.
 The makefile first compiles the sandmark.uml file into a set of C files including sandmark.c, sandmark.h and the C runtime.
-Then the makefile compiles these C files and uses the *-m32* flag to compile as a 32-bit executable.
-The C runtime currently only supports 32-bit applications.
-If you're running on a 64-bit OS, you'll need to configure gcc with the ability to generate 32-bit executables.
-In Ubuntu, you can get the additional gcc tools by installing multilib:

-`sudo apt-get install gcc-multilib`
+Then the makefile compiles these C files.

 The main.c file contains the `main` function for the application.
 It also defines several functions needed by the C runtime.
 These include the following functions: